zohaibkhan745/zohaibkhan745/README.md

-- 👋 Hi, I’m Zohaib Khan offical- Zohaib Malik
+- 👋 Hi, I’m Zohaib Khan
 - 👀 I’m interested in Many Things
 - 🌱 I’m currently learning how to be better
 - 💞️ I’m looking to collaborate on 😎